MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-balancing-demand-and-supply.md

 Another reason that serial/lot numbered supply is inflexible is that serial/lot numbers are generally assigned so late in the process that it would be confusing if changes are suggested.

-The balancing of serial/lot numbers does not respect the [Frozen Zone](design-details-dealing-with-orders-before-the-planning-starting-date.md).
+The balancing of serial/lot numbers does not respect the *frozen zone*.
 If demand and supply is not synchronised, the planning system will suggest changes or suggest new orders, regardless of the planning starting date.

 ### <a name="order-to-order-links-are-never-broken"></a>Order-to-Order Links are Never Broken
 When planning an order-to-order item, the linked supply must not be used for any demand other than what it was originally intended for.
 The linked demand should not be covered by any other random supply, even if, in its present situation, it is available in time and quantity.
 For example, an assembly order that is linked to a sales order in an assemble-to-order scenario cannot be used to cover other demand.